Christian O'Connell: Notable guests

 James Nesbitt, another friend of O'Connell's, has appeared before he moved to Virgin Radio, with a guest appearance on O'Connell's XFM show in 2004.

-In 2006, after The Christian O'Connell Breakfast Show had switched to a national broadcast, he was able to interview Steven Seagal; O'Connell described the interview, remarking: "It was the single worst thing I've ever done on radio."
+In 2006, after The Christian O'Connell Breakfast Show had switched to a national broadcast, O'Connell interviewed Steven Seagal.
+Afterwards he described the interview as "the single worst thing I've ever done on radio."

 David Cameron appeared on O'Connell's Absolute Radio show twice in 2009.
 His second appearance caused controversy when the Conservative leader used the expletives "pissed off" (referring to the public reaction to the expenses scandal) and (in reference to Twitter) said "too many twits might make a twat" while on air.

 In November 2009, Tennant co-hosted the Absolute Breakfast Show with O'Connell for three consecutive days.
 In October 2010, Tennant co-hosted with O'Connell and acted out Copacabana.
 In September 2011, Tennant experienced a fish-facing with a trout as well as a tennis ball challenge.

 Australian comedy duo Hamish and Andy co-hosted a world-first simulcast with O'Connell on 18 May 2012.
 In 2016, O'Connell and the show joined up again for a two-day competition with a race by each of their chosen listeners to win a holiday in the UK or Australia.
 O'Connell's listener lost.